 On the a la carte menu you’ll find the likes of wild Ballandean venison and mushroom tart, local honey glazed duck confit and beef osso bucco.
 Can’t decide?
 The degustation (3 or 6 courses) has your name written all over it, and with an extra $40 you can up the ante with matching Ballandean Estate local wines.

 2PM: Go from cellar door to cellar door

-With over 50 vineyards and 38 cellar doors scattered around its hillsides, Stanthorpe is known for wine.
+With over 50 vineyards scattered around its hillsides, Stanthorpe is known for wine.
 It’s also quickly gaining a reputation for being the place to try those wines that aren’t so well-known.

 Trust us, you’ll be grateful for your dropoff back to your accommodation by the end of the tour.

 Not into wine?
 No worries!
 The Granite Belt is also home to two breweries: Granite Belt Brewery (with onsite cottages!) and Brass Monkey Brew House.
 We knew you’d drink to that.

 Overnight: Alure Stanthorpe